-LESSON PHASE and STRATEGIES MATERIALS

-APPLICATION

-The students work in pairs.
+LESSON PHASE and STRATEGIES MATERIALS APPLICATION The students work in pairs.
 Each pair has an article of clothing and a chart to complete.
-When all the Chart (attached)

-pairs have filled in the information for their first article of clothing, they pass the garment to the pair on the right so that each pair now has a new article of clothing.
+When all the Chart (attached) pairs have filled in the information for their first article of clothing, they pass the garment to the pair on the right so that each pair now has a new article of clothing.
 The class continues to work until they have completed at least three articles of clothing.
-Articles of clothing

-ASSESSMENT

-The students match fabric care symbols and words on a handout.
-Matching exercise handout

-Review

-At the next class session, the teacher distributes either a symbol card or a word card to each student.
+Articles of clothing ASSESSMENT The students match fabric care symbols and words on a handout.
+Matching exercise handout REVIEW At the next class session, the teacher distributes either a symbol card or a word card to each student.
 The students circulate and find their matching cards.
 Each pair then tapes their cards to the board.
 The rest of the class decides if the matched cards are correct.
-Fabric care symbol cards and corresponding word cards
+Fabric care symbol cards and corresponding word cards The rest of the class decides if the matched cards are correct. Таре

-Таре